-Hurricane Hermine hits Florida; thousands without power
+Hurricane Hermine hits Florida, weakens into tropical storm

 Story highlights

-- It is the first hurricane to come ashore in Florida in 11 years
+- Hermine is the first hurricane to come ashore in Florida in 11 years

+- It's headed west of Valdosta, Georgia, as a weakened tropical storm

+Are you affected by Tropical Storm Hermine?
+If it's safe for you to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
+Please tag #CNNiReport in your message.

-(CNN)Hurricane Hermine slammed into Florida early Friday, making landfall after a furious mix of rain, whistling winds and surging waves.
+(CNN)Hurricane Hermine made landfall early Friday in Florida with a furious mix of rain, whistling winds and surging waves -- then weakened into a tropical storm as it wobbled toward Georgia.

-The Category 1 storm, which had maximum sustained winds of 80 mph, is the first hurricane to come ashore in the state since Wilma struck 11 years ago.
+Hermine, which had maximum sustained winds of 80 mph, was the first hurricane to come ashore in Florida since Wilma struck 11 years ago.

-It made landfall east of St. Marks in the Big Bend area, a part of the coast where the state's peninsula meets the Panhandle.
+It made landfall as a Category 1 hurricane in the Big Bend area, a part of the Gulf Coast where the state's peninsula meets the Panhandle.

-Residents took shelter overnight as it bore down on the region, some boarding up windows and filling sandbags to keep water away.

-In Tallahassee, more than 70,000 utility customers were without power as winds and rain lashed the city.
+In Tallahassee, more than 100,000 utility customers were without power as winds and rain lashed the city, according to the mayor's office.

 'You cannot rebuild a life'

-Rain has pounded the Gulf Coast ahead of the storm since Wednesday, and forecasters say much more is in store.

-Several counties issued mandatory evacuation notices for Gulf Coast communities on the water or in low-lying areas.
+After its short reign as a hurricane, it's expected to spawn a few tornadoes in northern Florida and southern Georgia.
 A tornado watch was in effect for dozens of Florida and Georgia counties until 8 a.m.
-ET on Friday.
+ET Friday.

+In Florida, life-threatening flooding remains a risk as rain has pounded the Gulf Coast since Wednesday.
+Forecasters say much more is in store.

+Several Florida counties issued mandatory evacuation notices for Gulf Coast communities on the water or in low-lying areas.

+Parts of Georgia also are expected to get up to 10 inches of rain over the weekend.

-"This is life-threatening," Florida Gov. Rick Scott said Thursday as he urged residents to heed warnings.
+Florida Gov. Rick Scott on Thursday urged residents to heed warnings about the storm.
 "We have a hurricane.
 You can rebuild a home.
 You can rebuild property.
 You cannot rebuild a life."

-He urged residents not to drive into standing water and to avoid downed power lines, saying crews are hard at work to ensure limited disruptions.
+He told residents not to drive into standing water and to avoid downed power lines, saying crews were working hard to ensure limited disruptions.

 "We have 6,000 members of the national guard ready to be mobilized," he said.

-A few hours before landfall, Hermine lashed Apalachicola, Tallahassee, St. Petersburg and other cities.
+Hours before landfall, Hermine was lashing Apalachicola, St. Petersburg and other cities.

 The surge of ocean water could be as high as 9 feet above normal levels, forecasters said, as authorities warned its effect was not limited to Florida.

-After making landfall in Florida, it could move into southeastern Georgia early Friday, the National Hurricane Center said before landfall.

-"The center should then move near or over eastern South Carolina on Friday night and near or over eastern North Carolina on Saturday," it said.

-The storm became a Category 1 hurricane Thursday afternoon, and is expected to deluge coastal Mid-Atlantic states from Virginia to New Jersey beginning early Saturday, according to the National Hurricane Center.
+The storm is expected to deluge coastal Mid-Atlantic states from Virginia to New Jersey, beginning early Saturday, the hurricane center said.

 The National Weather Service issued a new online product to help people prepare for the storm.
 The storm surge watch/warning graphic highlights spots with the highest risk for "life-threatening inundation from storm surge," the service said.